Insights Into Apple's Performance Versus Peers In Technology Hardware, Storage & Peripherals Sector

 table { width: 100%; border-collapse: collapse; font-family: Arial, sans-serif; font-size: 14px; } th, td { padding: 8px; text-align: left; } th { background-color: #293a5a; color: #fff; text-align: left; } tr:nth-child(even) { background-color: #f2f4f8; } tr:hover { background-color: #e1e4ea; } td:nth-child(3), td:nth-child(5) { text-align: left; } .dividend-amount { font-weight: bold; color: #0d6efd; } .dividend-frequency { font-size: 12px; color: #6c757d; }

-With a relatively high Price to Sales ratio of 9.02, which is 4.75x the industry average, the stock might be considered overvalued based on sales performance.
+The stock's relatively high Price to Sales ratio of 9.0, surpassing the industry average by 4.57x, may indicate an aspect of overvaluation in terms of sales performance.

-With a Return on Equity (ROE) of 23.83% that is 17.45% above the industry average, it appears that the company exhibits efficient use of equity to generate profits.
+The Return on Equity (ROE) of 23.83% is 17.45% above the industry average, highlighting efficient use of equity to generate profits.

 The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.5 Billion, which is 95.59x above the industry average, implying stronger profitability and robust cash flow generation.